 "A restless girl embarks on a journey back to a city populated by the dead in search of a mysterious internet lover."

-On this day in 1959, Men Into Space aired "Christmas on the Moon."
-This served as the twelfth episode of the program's only season, and here's the plot summary as provided by IMDB.com:
+On this day in 1959 (in the U.S.), Men Into Space aired "Christmas on the Moon."
+Officially, this served as the twelfth episode of the program's only season, and here's the plot summary as provided by IMDB.com:

 "McCauley and two astronomers are on the Moon on Christmas day, and one of them is stricken with appendicitis."